fulbelin/the-Needleman-Wunsch/README.md

 Usage:
 Input two amino acid sequences and gap penalty parameters.
 Obtain the maximum alignment score and the corresponding aligned sequences.

+Assignment 1 of CMPE549 - Bioinformatics course at Bogazici University.